etmendz/Mendz.ETL/README.md

 with options to validate, join, merge, split and chain data flows; and the capability to customize or extend behaviors via events.
 ## Imagine the possibilities!
 ETL solutions enable application integrations by supporting data transformations from one format to another.
-Mendz.ETL is designed to let you create ETL solutions that support any-to-any transformationss.
+Mendz.ETL is designed to let you create ETL solutions that support any-to-any transformations.

 You can, for example, create direct, one-off ETL solutions:
 - ACMEOrderSourceAdapter via ACMEOrderToMyOrderMapper to MyOrderTargetAdapter